PrestaShop/prestashop.github.io/news/_posts/releases/2020-11-18-prestashop-1-7-7-0-available.md

 ![1.7.7.0 is available!](/assets/images/2020/11/build_and_mail_final.jpg)

 This release is our biggest yet since 1.7.1.0.
-More than one year of development, two betas, one release candidate Was it worth it?
-We absolutely think so, and hope that you will enjoy using it.
+More than one year of development, two betas, one release candidate.
+Was it worth it?
+We absolutely think so and hope that you will enjoy using it.

 ## News in the 1.7.7.0